-Prior authorization rules apply to diabetes self-management training, therapeutic shoes, and inserts.
+Prior authorization rules apply to diabetes selfmanagement training, therapeutic shoes, and inserts.

-Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion \$0 copayment for costs up to \$100 for Medicare-covered DME and related supplies.
-20% coinsurance for costs pumps, speech generating devices, oxygen equipment, nebulizers, and walkers. over \$101 for Medicare- covered DME and related supplies.
+Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies \$0 copayment for costs up to (For a definition of "durable medical equipment," see Chapter 12 of this booklet.) \$100 for Medicare-covered Covered items include, but are not limited to: wheelchairs, DME and related supplies. crutches, powered mattress systems, diabetic supplies, hospital 20% coinsurance for costs beds ordered by a provider for use in the home, IV infusion over \$101 for Medicarepumps, speech generating devices, oxygen equipment, covered DME and related nebulizers, and walkers. supplies.
 We cover all medically necessary DME covered by Original Medicare.
 The most recent list of suppliers is available on our website at https://astivahealth.com/ .
 If our supplier in your area does not carry a particular brand or manufacturer, your provider may ask exceptions for you, which is subjected to prior authorization from Astiva Health or your medical group/network utilization management for special order.
 Prior authorization may be required.